agateblue/trax/trax/templates/trax/handlers/help.md

-Trax is a small tool to help with tracking your time whithout hassle.
+Trax is a small tool to help tracking your time whithout hassle.

 Available commands: